-For more information, see [Using the Clip Pool](#) on page 107.
+For more information, see [Using the Clip Pool to manage clips](#) on page 104.

 Toggling looped or one-shot painting for a MIDI clip

 Select the Loop button on the Clip Pool if you want a MIDI clip to repeat when painted on the timeline.
 Loop clips are displayed with a icon in the track list.